-With more than 1,000 different species of scale insects in North America alone, it may seem like you’re up against an impossible task when it comes to getting rid of an infestation.
+With thousands of different species of scale insects in North America alone, it may seem like you’re up against an impossible task when it comes to getting rid of an infestation.

 However, there are some simple tips you can follow to rid yourself of these cumbersome critters for good.

-Before we share our favorite eradication methods, we'll cover what these guys can do to your plants, how to identify them, and prevent them in the first place.
+Before we share our favorite methods, we'll cover what these guys can do to your plants, properly identifying scale, and preventing them in the first place.